opentelekomcloud-docs/cloud-create/umn/source/google/how_to_deploy.rst

   Figure 6.
 Choose a zone and keypair

-.. tip:: If the keypair dropbox is empty, you can create a keypair from the Open Telekom Cloud console and refresh the page to display it.
+.. tip:: If the keypair dropbox is empty, you can create a keypair from the T-Cloud Public console and refresh the page to display it.

 Step 5.
 Deploy
 --------------